PointCHealth/ai-adf-edi-spec/docs/01-architecture-spec.md

 - Microsoft Purview – Data catalog, lineage capture (ADF integration)
 - Log Analytics Workspace – Central logging, query, alert rules
 - Azure Monitor / Action Groups – Alerts (failed pipeline, latency thresholds)
-- Azure DevOps / GitHub – Repos, Pipelines (CI for IaC + ADF JSON, CD for releases)
+- GitHub – Repository, Actions workflows (CI for IaC + ADF JSON, CD for releases)
 - Azure Active Directory (Entra ID) – Managed Identities for ADF, Functions, Purview scanners
-- Azure Service Bus (Topics) – Durable routing fan‑out for downstream subsystem processing (see Routing Layer)
+- Azure Service Bus (Topics) – Durable routing fan‑out for downstream destination systems
+- **Downstream Destination Systems** (out of scope for core platform) – Independent applications that subscribe to routing messages (e.g., Eligibility Service, Claims Processing, Enrollment Management with event sourcing, Remittance Processing)

 ### Routing & Outbound (Preview Overview)

 The core ingestion architecture is extended by a Routing Layer that decouples raw file validation/persistence from downstream transactional processing and outbound acknowledgment generation.
 After a file is validated and the immutable raw copy is persisted, a lightweight routing function (or ADF activity invoking a Function) parses only the envelope headers needed to emit one routing message per ST transaction.
 These messages are published to a Service Bus Topic (e.g., `edi-routing`) with filterable application properties (`transactionSet`, `partnerCode`, `priority`).

-Internal subsystem consumers (eligibility, claims, enrollment, remittance) attach subscriptions with SQL filters.
+**Downstream destination systems** (eligibility, claims, enrollment management, remittance) are independent applications that attach their own Service Bus subscriptions with SQL filters to receive relevant transactions.
+Each destination system owns its own data store, business logic, and processing patterns.
+For example, the Enrollment Management system (see companion spec 11-event-sourcing-architecture-spec.md) implements event sourcing internally for 834 transactions but operates completely independently from the core platform.

 This pattern:

 1. Prevents tight coupling between ingestion throughput and downstream system responsiveness.
 2. Enables independent scaling and retry semantics per subscriber via Service Bus DLQs.
 3. Provides a normalized, minimal metadata contract (no PHI) for internal event processing.
+4. Allows destination systems to implement their own architectural patterns without impacting the platform.

 Outbound acknowledgment and response generation (TA1, 999, 271, 277, 835) is orchestrated separately (Durable Function or scheduled ADF pipeline) aggregating subsystem outcomes and constructing response EDI files in an outbound staging area before partner pickup.
 See companion `08-transaction-routing-outbound-spec.md` for full details.